 After successfully completing their junior year, students are eligible for a paid internship at a local business.

-During their senior year, students are required to take at least one Sullivan County Community College course at a reduced rate.
+Students are required to take at least one SUNY Sullivan course.
 The courses are offered at our high school.
-Academy of Finance seniors have the potential of graduating with 7 college credits for 2 SUNY Sullivan classes.
+Financial assistance is available for those students who qualify.
+NAF Academy of Finance seniors have the potential of graduating with 7 college credits for 2 SUNY Sullivan classes.

 Students are required to participate in community service activities that contribute to the economic development of our county.